Oleksandr Syrskyi: Early life and career

+Russo-Ukrainian War

 War in Donbas

-With the beginning of the war in Eastern Ukraine, he was the chief of staff of anti-terrorist operations.
+At the beginning of the war in Eastern Ukraine, he was the chief of staff of anti-terrorist operations.

-In particular, he was one of the chief commanders of the anti-terrorist operation forces during the battle of Debaltseve in the winter of 2015, together with the Chief of the General Staff of the Armed Forces of Ukraine Viktor Muzhenko they went to the city itself.
+In particular, he was one of the chief commanders of the anti-terrorist operation forces during the battle of Debaltseve.
+In the winter of 2015, he went to the city with the Chief of the General Staff of the Armed Forces of Ukraine Viktor Muzhenko.
 He led the battles in Vuhlehirsk, the village of Ridkodub and an unsuccessful attempt to recapture Lohvynove.
 He also coordinated the withdrawal of the Ukrainian military from Debaltseve.
 Under his leadership, possible routes of crossing the Karapulka River were blown up.

 Oleksandr Syrskyi was awarded the Order of Bohdan Khmelnytsky III degree and later received the rank of lieutenant-general due to his achievement during the battle of Debaltseve.

 In 2016, he headed the Joint Operational Headquarters of the Armed Forces of Ukraine, which coordinates the operational actions of various Ukrainian security forces in the Donbas.
-In 2017, he was the commander of the entire Anti-Terrorist Operation in eastern Ukraine, which was later replaced by Joint Forces Operation.
+In 2017, he was the commander of the entire Anti-Terrorist Operation in eastern Ukraine.
+It was later replaced by the Joint Forces Operation.

 From 6 May to 5 August 2019 he was the commander of the Joint Operational Staff of the Armed Forces of Ukraine.

-Since 5 August 2019, Syrskyi has been the Commander of the Ground Forces of the Armed Forces of Ukraine.
+On 5 August, Syrskyi was appointed as Commander of the Ground Forces of the Armed Forces of Ukraine.
 On 23 August 2020, he was promoted to the rank of colonel general.
-The rank is no longer awarded in the Ukrainian army since 1 October of the same year, but Syrskyi retained it, being at this moment the only Ukrainian military officer left in active service to hold this particular rank.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-During the Russian Invasion of Ukraine, Syrskyi initially organised and lead the defense of Kyiv.
+During the Russian invasion of Ukraine, Syrskyi initially organised and led the defense of Kyiv.

 In April 2022, Syrskyi was given the Hero of Ukraine award for his efforts.
-In September 2022, media reported that Syrskyi is the architect behind the successful Kharkiv counteroffensive.
-Syrskyi has been described as "the most successful general of the 21st century so far".
+In September 2022, media reported that Syrskyi was the architect behind the successful Kharkiv counteroffensive.

+During the war, Syrskyi was criticised for pursuing bloody Soviet-style military tactics which resulted in significant Ukrainian losses during the Battle of Bakhmut, and was nicknamed "General 200" (a reference to Cargo 200, a Soviet military code denoting military fatalities).

+On 8 February 2024, Ukrainian president Volodymyr Zelenskyy replaced Valerii Zaluzhnyi with Syrskyi as the commander-in-chief of the Armed Forces of Ukraine, following months of speculation of a rift between Zaluzhnyi and Zelenskyy.

+On 17 February, as his first major decision as commander-in-chief, Oleksandr Syrskyi ordered the complete withdrawal of Ukrainian forces from Avdiivka to "more favourable lines" in order "to avoid encirclement and preserve the lives and health of service personnel".

+On 28 April he announced that Ukrainian forces had retreated from the villages of Berdychi, Semenivka, and Novomykhailivka in Donetsk Oblast due to the positions becoming untenable.

+On 24 July Syrskyi granted an interview to a British newspaper.
+He said "We will do everything we can to reach the internationally recognised borders of 1991," and talked about his planned use of the F-16 platform to intercept Russian cruise missiles.